luan-xiaokun/permumark/README.md

 # Artifact for PoPETs 2025 Paper: Robust and Efficient Watermarking of Large Language Models Using Error Correction Codes

-This artifact includes the source code, evaluation scripts, and fine-tuned weight for the paper *Robust and Efficient Watermarking of Large Language Models Using Error Correction Codes* accepted at PoPETs 2025.
+This artifact includes the source code, evaluation scripts, fine-tuned weights, and raw evaluation results for the paper *Robust and Efficient Watermarking of Large Language Models Using Error Correction Codes* accepted at PoPETs 2025.

 We describe the artifact in detail below, including how to install and use the library, how to set up the environment for evaluation, and how to reproduce the evaluation results presented in the paper.